Brainhack-Proceedings-2015/Hernandez-AMX-DogVest/brainhack-report.md

 # Results

+The results showed that the device could be used to distinguish between two different stimulation conditions.
 In the stimulation/no-stimulation phase a  Wilcoxon Signed Rank Test revealed statistically significant differences (p < 0.05) between the beats per minute, beat amplitude and the tail movement amplitude (Figure \ref{centfig}).